 These are the three ways you can get here: π

-- Bus and taxi combo: assuming you're in Hopkins, get up early to catch a Hopkins bus to the Hopkins junction, Then catch another bus heading south towards Punta Gorda and stop to Maya Center.
-At this site, buy your park tickets and find a taxi to take you to the park for roughly $20.00 USD.
+- Bus & taxi combo: assuming you're in Hopkins, get up early to catch a Hopkins bus to the Hopkins junction, Then catch another bus heading south towards Punta Gorda and stop at Maya Center.
+From here, find a taxi to take you to the park for roughly $20.00 USD.
+There are no public buses that travel directly to the reserve.

 - Hitchhike: catching a ride is very common in Hopkins.
 It requires patience and luck but you can hitchhike form Maya Center since there are a few visitors getting to the reserve daily including the park rangers early in the morning.